gcwyrostek/Untitled-Twinstick/README.md

 * 02%: Normal maps computed for all lit sprites
 * 08% Phong lighting computed per-pixel for all lit sprites on screen
 * 10%: Player input data recording and server validation (lag compensation)
 * 12%: Server-client interface: Players will communicate their position and rotation to the server, which will distribute this information to all clients other than the sender.
-Similarly, player interactions, like firing are sent.
-Enemy position and movement are calculated by the client, while the server designates which player the enemies are targetting.
-Bullets are deterministic after being created at the position of the player.
+Similarly, player interactions, like firing and opening a door, are sent.
+Enemy information, like position and status (alive/dead) are calculated by the server and distributed to all clients.
+A similar pattern is used to represent bullets and collectible items (batteries, revive kits, ammunition).

 ## Stretch Goals